 show up with copies of the printable flyers.
 Immediately,

-the flyers are
+the flyers are the focus of discussion.
+Instructions!

 To give yourself authority, give yourself authority.
 As